ferdium/ferdium-app/README.md

 ## Download Ferdi

-You can find the installers in the [latest stable release](https://github.com/getferdi/ferdi/releases/latest) assets and the [pre-release ones here](https://github.com/getferdi/ferdi/releases).
+You can find the installers in the [latest stable release](https://github.com/getferdi/ferdi/releases/latest) assets and [all the release here](https://github.com/getferdi/ferdi/releases).

 ### Or use homebrew (macOS only)